defold/doc/docs/en/manuals/extensions_details.md

 It isn't generally used in game engines, since the data is (mostly) known beforehand, during development.
 Removing the support for C++ exceptions decreases executable size and improves the runtime performance.

+# Defold SDK

+With each (biweekly) release of Defold, we release a new Defold SDK.
+With it, we ship the libraries of the engine, and also a build manifest file, which is identical in structure and syntax as the [extension](/manuals/extensions_build_variants) and [app](/manuals/extensions_build_variants) manifests.

+(This sdk is not yet public)